rcooke13/websiteworkshop/README.md

 # AI Website

-This is a sample website built using HTML and CSS.
+This is a sample website built using HTML, CSS, and VS Studio's AI assistant.

 ## Purpose
 - Showcase my hobbies, projects, or side business